 A new hotel was built and was sold to Robert and Evelyn Brown, who again brought the hotel to its former glory.
 The cottages were rebuilt and modernized with gas heat and electricity.
 The wooden boats were replaced with aluminum ones from the Alexandria Boat Works.
 Rental motors were also added.
 In 1948 the "cottage annex" was built, which is still a part of the resort today.

-Since 1996, Geneva Beach Resort has been owned by Tim and Carolyn Aarsvold.
+Since 1996, Geneva Beach Resort has been owned and developed by Tim and Carolyn Aarsvold.